 - If you aren’t happy with the quality of a photo, why do you think anyone else would use it?
 Toss it.
 Promote your business or destination with only the best-composed and quality images.
 It really is OK to use a strong photo over and over again, except on social media.

 - Photos of signs don’t sell.
-Only keep and use images that convey that activity.
+Only keep and use images that convey an experience.

 - It may take several rounds to narrow your selections.
 Take notes as you clean house.
-You’ll want to make a list of images that you’re missing, and/or need to updated or replaced.
+You’ll want to make a list of images that you’re missing, and/or need to update or replace.

 It comes down to this – spend time now spring cleaning or waste time later.

-If your CVB, DMO, chamber of commerce or TDA is looking to take a fresh look at marketing your destination, please Contact Us today.
+If your nonprofit organization or quasi-government agency plans to take a fresh look at how your destination is marketed, please contact us today.